Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Experimental evaluation

 We evaluate the proposed methods on two large-scale datasets, \ie, Market-1501 \cite{DBLP:conf/iccv/ZhengSTWWT15} and DukeMTMC-reID \cite{zheng2017unlabeled}, and investigate the components of our methods in details.

-\textbf{DukeMTMC-reID} is a re-ID protocol of the DukeMTMC dataset \cite{ristani2016MTMC}.
-It contains 34,183 bounding boxes of 1,404 identities.
+\textbf{DukeMTMC-reID} consists of 34,183 bounding boxes of 1,404 identities.
 There are 16,522 images from 702 identities for training, 2,228 query images from another 702 identities and 17,661 gallery images for testing.
 Each identity is captured by at most 8 cameras.
-We denote DukeMTMC-reID as Duke for short.
+DukeMTMC-reID is denoted as Duke for short.

 \textbf{Market-1501} contains 12,936 training images and 19,732 gallery images (with 2,793 distractors) detected by DPM\cite{felzenszwalb2008discriminatively}.
 It is split into 751 identities for training and 750 identities for testing.
 There are 3,368 hand-drawn bounding boxes from the 750 identities used as queries.
 Each identity is captured by at most 6 cameras.
 We also denote Market-1501 as Market for short.
 Sample images of two datasets are shown in Fig. \ref{fig:sample_images}.